Dementia Care Program

 The Dementia Difference: Application of Palliative Principles for Care of People with Late Stage Dementia End-of-Life Education

 The Dementia Difference is a two-day workshop about caring for dying people who have dementia.
-It was developed at the Lodge at Broadmead and is facilitated by staff trainers.
+It was developed at the Lodge and is facilitated by staff trainers.
 Broadmead Care developed the workshop to support staff in providing best practice, quality end-of-life care for residents with dementia using a research-based palliative approach.

 The Dementia Difference provides: